wp-plugins/better-wp-security/readme.txt

 4. If you do get stuck help is never more than a few clicks away.

 == Changelog ==

+= 3.3 =
+* More checks to ensure blank "Deny from" lines don't appear in .htaccess
+* Added host and user agent blacklist by <a href="http://hackrepair.com">HackRepair.com</a>
+* Changed "Options All -Indexes" to "Options -Indexes" in .htaccess rules
+* Added log view for all bad login attempts to view logs
+* Always show .htaccess and wp-config.php changes in Dashboard
+* Database backups no longer turn on automatically with one-click secure.
+* Replaced unique key in database tables with primary key (tested in 3.4)

 = 3.2.7 =
 * Hindi translation by Love Chandel